 - Thirdly, unlike traditional approaches that may take months or even years, using contingency management as part of a larger comprehensive plan for addiction treatment can yield results quite quickly.
 It can help addicted individuals get back on track within a few weeks instead of months.

 - Fourthly, there is no one-size-fits-all blueprint for addiction cessation methods; everyone experiences addiction differently, and so their journey to sobriety should be tailored specifically to them as well.
-Contingency Management enables personalized treatments based on individual progress at each stage of their journey towards recovery.
+Contingency Management enables personalized treatments based on individual progress at each stage of their journey toward recovery.

 - Finally, the incentives offered through CM aren’t just financial; they might be anything significant or motivating for the participant.
 These rewards incentivize vulnerable individuals who are enduring recuperation like obtaining accommodation or custody of their children.